MARATHON DIGITAL HOLDINGS, INC - GuruFocus.com

 Did you lose money on investments in Marathon Digital Holdings?
 If so, please visit Marathon Digital Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 19, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) between May 10, 2021 and February 28, 2023, inclusive (the "Class Period").
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Marathon Digital Holdings, Inc. (“Marathon” or the “Company”) ( MARA) between May 10, 2021 and February 28, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Nevada and alleges violations of the Securities Exchange Act of 1934.

 Marathon operates as a digital asset technology company that mines digital assets with a focus on the blockchain ecosystem and the generation of digital assets in the United States.